GSntna/blog/content/posts/thesis/get_properties.md

 #### Interquertile Range (IQR)

 The IQR or box plot method is pretty straight forward.
-The IQR is calculated through the difference of the third and fist quartile ($IQR = Q3 - Q1$).
-Any object that is more than $1.5 \times IQR$ smaller than $Q1$ or $1.5 \times IQR$ larger than $Q3$, is treated bas an outlier because the region between these boundries contains 99.3% of the objects.
+The IQR is calculated through the difference of the third and first quartile ($IQR = Q3 - Q1$).
+Any object that is more than $1.5 \times IQR$ smaller than $Q1$ or $1.5 \times IQR$ larger than $Q3$, is treated as an outlier because the region between these boundaries contains 99.3% of the objects.

 The graph below shows the boxplot of the variable **Price per construction squared meter**.
-The whiskers (in this case only the top one), shows the $1.5 \times IQR$ boundries from $Q1$ and $Q3$.
-The points outside of these boundries are the outliers.
+The whiskers (in this case only the top one), shows the $1.5 \times IQR$ boundaries from $Q1$ and $Q3$.
+The points outside of these boundaries are the outliers.

 ![Price per squared meter boxplot](/images/masters_thesis/properties_table/price_sqm_boxplot.png)